pierogis/pierogis/README.md

 When you encounter an error, there are some guidelines that will make it easier to help you:
 - Ensure that you are using the latest version of the package.
   It's early days so errors and updates will be frequent.
-  Use `pip uninstall pyrogis` then `pip install pyrogis --no-cache-dir` to reinstall
+  Use `pip uninstall pyrogis` then `pip install pyrogis --no-cache-dir` to reinstall.
-- Provide the version of `pyrogis` that you are using in issues to rule that out `pip list` -> pyrogis _._._
+- Provide the version of `pyrogis` that you are using in issues to rule that out.
+  `pip list` -> pyrogis \_.\_.\_
-- Provide the traceback or error message if you can
+- Provide the traceback or error message if you can.
+- Provide your os and any other specific information relevant to how you are trying to use the package.
+- Provide the code or the cli command that triggered the error.
 - If the problem is visual: that can be more difficult to debug.
   Try to use an image hosting site if you want to share what you are seeing in an issue.
-- If you are getting different behavior than you expect: that could be an error or a feature too
+- If you are getting different behavior than you expect: that could be an error or a feature too.
-- If your problem is with installation: try conda, preinstall `numpy` and `pillow`, install the rust toolchain, and start praying
+- If your problem is with installation: try conda, preinstall `numpy` and `pillow`, install the rust toolchain, and start praying.
+  There will be a website with a visual editor for this software so stay tuned.

 Hopefully all levels of skills use this package.
 Any form of contributing is appreciated;
-passive-aggressive semi-anonymous downvoting in issues is not appreciated.
+passive-aggressive semi-anonymous thumbs down in issues is not appreciated.

 Remember that everyone using and contributing to this package is doing it for the love of the game.